-I was prepared to teach the Bible seriously, but joyfully.
-I was prepared to teach it verse-by-verse, word-by-word, phrase-by-phrase and letter-by-letter, if necessary, because I was compelled on one great foundation, by one great motivation.
-I believe…I believed it then, I believe it now…that when I held a Bible in my hands, I actually held THE living Word of God.
+I was prepared to teach the Bible seriously but joyfully.
+I was prepared to teach it verse by verse, word by word, phrase by phrase, and letter by letter, if necessary, because I was compelled on one great foundation by one great motivation.
+I believe - I believed it then, I believe it now - that when I held a Bible in my hands, I actually held the living Word of God.
 I believe that.
 I have always believed that.
 And my faith in the accuracy and integrity of Scripture is stronger every passage of my life.

-I suppose I could have started out at Grace Church by doing a rather long defense of the Scripture.
+I suppose I could have started out at Grace church by doing a rather long defense of the Scripture.
 I didn’t do that.
 I didn’t do that because I didn’t need to do that.
 The Scripture will defend itself.
 It is its own defense.
 It’s like a lion, you just open the cage and let it out.
 I don’t need to tell you this is the living Word of God, you know it is.
 There is no other explanation for it when you really dig down.
 It is so obviously divine.

 I’m really building on the work of others.
 I’m kind of the last guy in the process.
 My task has been to tell you what the Bible means.
 That’s really the end of the process.
 Before I can do that, I have to have the Bible.
-And before I can say this is the Word of God, and you can see that it is the Word of God, it has to be the Word of God.
-What you hold in your hand right now, your Bible, I can tell you is an accurate, English translation of the original manuscripts written by the authors of the Bible.
+And before I can say this is the Word of God and you can see that it is the Word of God, it has to be the Word of God.
+What you hold in your hand right now, your Bible, I can tell you is an accurate English translation of the original manuscripts written by the authors of the Bible.
 It is accurate.

-If I didn’t believe that we had an accurate translation of the original text of Holy Scripture, why would I endeavor to explain it verse-by-verse and word-by word?
-It’s very, very essential and very foundational to understand that what you have in your hand in a twentieth century, if you had the NAS, or twenty-first century if you have the ESV, English translation is an accurate translation of texts that originated thousands of years ago.
+If I didn’t believe that we had an accurate translation of the original text of Holy Scripture, why would I endeavor to explain it verse by verse and word by word?
+It’s very, very essential and very foundational to understand that what you have in your hand in a twentieth-century (if you have the NAS) or a twenty-first-century (if you have the ESV) English translation is an accurate translation of texts that originated thousands of years ago.
 And the reason that I can say that is true is because I understand the science and the history of manuscripts and the passing down of Holy Scripture.

-Now, I will confess to you, I’m not limited to the English translation.
-I took a minor in college in Greek, twenty-four units of Greek, so that I could read the New Testament in its original Greek language.
-Came to seminary and took more and more and more Greek and threw in Hebrew, so that I could be familiar with the original language in which the Scriptures were written, Old Testament and New Testament.
+Now, I will confess to you I’m not limited to the English translation.
+I took a minor in college in Greek, 24 units of Greek, so that I could read the New Testament in its original Greek language.
+Came to seminary and took more and more and more Greek and threw in Hebrew so that I could be familiar with the original language in which the scriptures were written, Old Testament and New Testament.
 But that is the foundation.
 That is why that’s so important in seminary.

-Now that leads me to have you turn to the book of Mark because here somebody might say, “That issue of accuracy is called into question.”
-Because there is this odd ending of Mark.
+Now, that leads me to have you turn to the book of Mark because here somebody might say, “That issue of accuracy is called into question” because there is this odd ending of Mark.
 Starting in verse 9 and running down to verse 20, you see a section in brackets, a bracket before the word “now” in verse 9, and a bracket after the word “followed” in verse 20.
-And if you have a New American Standard, or an English Standard Version, even if you have a New King James Version, there will be a note in the margin explaining that this is a variant, this is a text that has been added to Mark.
+And if you have a New American Standard or an English Standard version, even if you have a New King James version, there’ll be a note in the margin explaining that this is a variant, this is a text that has been added to Mark.

-This section allows us to do something we’ve never done in 43 years, and that is to go behind the text, below the text, the cherished English translation that you have come to love and to dig down into the history of the ancient manuscripts on which all modern translations in all languages are based.
-You hold in your hands that precious Bible and you don’t even think about the fact that there’s an entire history behind it…a long history, a long history of careful preservation of the original manuscripts, the original text, so that thousands of years later when you read your Bible, you can trust that you have an accurate translation of the original.
+This section allows us to do something we’ve never done in 43 years and that is to go behind the text, below the text, the cherished English translation that you have come to love and to dig down into the history of the ancient manuscripts on which all modern translations in all languages are based.
+You hold in your hands that precious Bible, and you don’t even think about the fact that there’s an entire history behind it - a long history, long history of careful preservation of the original manuscripts, the original text, so that thousands of years later, when you read your Bible, you can trust that you have an accurate translation of the original.

-This is the first element in the mind of a Bible student, what did God say?
+This is the first element in the mind of a Bible student: What did God say?
 Do I have His actual words?
-Then we can talk about the second element, what does God mean?
+Then we can talk about the second element: What does God mean?
 And that’s where I come in.
-But first, we have to know what He said, then we can talk about what He means.
+But first we have to know what He said, then we can talk about what He means.

-All translations of Scripture, all of them, are based on ancient sources…ancient sources that have been discovered in libraries throughout ancient times, treasures for those libraries.
+All translations of Scripture, all of them, are based on ancient sources, ancient sources that have been discovered in libraries throughout ancient times, treasures for those libraries.
 They have been discovered, they have been studied, they have been analyzed for their accuracy.
-They have been compared by the most fastidious, dutiful, thoughtful, careful scholars through the centuries so that I can say to you, unequivocally, the Bible you hold in your hand, if you have formal equivalency, an actual translation, I can assure you, you have an accurate…an accurate Bible.
+They have been compared by the most fastidious, dutiful, thoughtful, careful scholars through the centuries so that I can say to you unequivocally the Bible you hold in your hand, if you have formal equivalency, an actual translation, I can assure you, you have an accurate - an accurate Bible.